DPA (GDPR)

 "Processor Clauses" means Module Two (controller to processor) of the Standard Contractual Clauses annexed to Commission Implementing Decision (EU) 2021/914.

-Security Incident” means any unauthorised or unlawful breach of security that leads to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of or access to Personal Data.
+Security Incident” means any breach of security that leads to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access to Personal Data.

-"Standard Contractual Clauses" means the Controller Clauses and the Processor Clauses.
+"Standard Contractual Clauses" or “SCCs” means the Controller Clauses and the Processor Clauses.

-Sub-processor” means any Processor engaged by FingerprintJS or its Affiliates to assist in fulfilling its obligations with respect to providing the Services pursuant to the Agreement or this DPA.
+Sub-processor” means any Processor engaged by FingerprintJS or its Affiliates to assist in fulfilling its obligations with respect to providing the Service and Additional Services pursuant to the Agreement or this DPA.
 Sub-processors may include third parties or any FingerprintJS Affiliate.

 2. Scope and Applicability of this DPA

-2.1 This DPA applies where and only to the extent that FingerprintJS processes Customer Personal Data on behalf of the Customer in the course of providing the Services and such Customer Personal Data is subject to EU Data Protection Law or the Data Protection Laws of, Switzerland.
-The parties agree to comply with the terms and conditions in this DPA in connection with such Personal Data.
+2.1 This DPA applies where and only to the extent that FingerprintJS processes Customer Personal Data in the course of providing the Service and Additional Services and such Customer Personal Data is subject to Data Protection Laws.
+The Parties agree to comply with the terms and conditions in this DPA in connection with such Customer Personal Data.

 2.2 Role of the Parties.
-Save as set out in Section 2.5, the parties acknowledge that it is their intention that, as between FingerprintJS and Customer, Customer is the Controller of Customer Personal Data and FingerprintJS shall process Customer Personal Data only as a Processor on behalf of Customer.
+Save as set out in Section 2.5, the Parties acknowledge and agree that, as between FingerprintJS and Customer, Customer is the Controller of Customer Personal Data and FingerprintJS shall process Customer Personal Data only as a Processor on behalf of Customer.

 2.3 Customer Obligations.
 Customer agrees that: (i) it shall comply with its obligations as a Controller under Data Protection Laws in respect of its processing of Customer Personal Data; (ii) it shall ensure that any processing instructions it issues to FingerprintJS with respect to Customer Personal Data shall comply with applicable Data Protection Laws.

 2.4 Processing of Personal Data.
-Notwithstanding clause 8.1 of the Processor Clauses, FingerprintJS shall process Customer Personal Data only for the following purposes: (i) processing to perform the Services in accordance with the Agreement; and (ii) processing to perform any steps necessary for the performance of the Agreement, in each case unless processing is required by applicable law in the UK, Switzerland, the European Union or a Member State of the European Union, in each case to which FingerprintJS is subject, in which case FingerprintJS shall, to the extent permitted by such applicable law, inform the Customer of that legal requirement before processing that Customer Personal Data.
-The parties agree that, for the purposes of clause 8.1(a) of the Processor Clauses, the Agreement and this DPA shall be the Customer's instructions for the processing of Customer Personal Data.
-To the extent that any of the Customer's instructions require processing of Customer Personal Data in a manner that falls outside the scope of the Services, FingerprintJS may:
+Save as set out in Section 2.5, and notwithstanding clause 8.1 of the Processor Clauses, FingerprintJS shall process Customer Personal Data only for the following purposes: (i) processing to perform the Service and Additional Services in accordance with the Agreement; and (ii) processing to perform any steps necessary for the performance of the Agreement, in each case unless processing is required by applicable law in the UK, Switzerland, the European Union or a Member State of the European Union, in each case to which FingerprintJS is subject, in which case FingerprintJS shall, to the extent permitted by such applicable law, inform the Customer of that legal requirement before processing that Customer Personal Data.
+The Parties agree that, for the purposes of clause 8.1(a) of the Processor Clauses, the Agreement and this DPA shall be the Customer's instructions for the processing of Customer Personal Data.
+To the extent that any of the Customer's instructions require processing of Customer Personal Data in a manner that falls outside the scope of the Service and Additional Services, FingerprintJS may:

 • (a) make the performance of any such instructions subject to the payment by the Customer of any costs and expenses incurred by FingerprintJS or such additional charges as FingerprintJS may reasonably determine; or